rnietoe/Training/docs/AWS/08-Databases.md

 Scaling

-* vertical scaling (compute -CPU- OR memory) with a new RDS instance of DB instance class.
+* vertical scaling (CPU or memory) with a new RDS instance of DB instance class.
 Instance may shutdown
 * scaling with AWS EBS storage
 * horizontal scaling with read replicas